rx-angular/rx-angular/apps/docs/docs/isr/getting-started.md

   const commonEngine = new CommonEngine();

   // This array of query params will be allowed to be part of the cache key.
-If null, all query params will be allowed.
-If empty, no query params will be allowed. const allowedQueryParams = ['page'];
+If undefined, all query params will be allowed.
+If empty array, no query params will be allowed. const allowedQueryParams = ['page'];

   // 2. 👇 Instantiate the ISRHandler class with the index.html file